 HAVE REALISTIC EXPECTATIONS.
 It is always possible that you'll hit on an amazing find at the shop.
 A pair of brand new ED sandals for ten bucks (retail: $45), a Calvin Klein patent leather trench coat for $7 (retail: $120), a men's Givenchy blazer in perfect condition, etc. You won't find deals like this every day, but you can find them.
 We've sold every one of these items at the shop.
 But it's more likely that, on any given day, you'll find a new-with-tags Coldwater Creek blouse for three dollars or an Ann Taylor dress for four.
 Still great deals!

 WATCH FOR SALES!
 Thrift shops get lots of donations, and because our space is limited, we have frequent sales.
-If you like our Facebook page, you'll always be alerted when the first day of a 50% off sale will be, and you can get to the shop before everything is picked over.
+If you like our Facebook page, you'll always be alerted when we have sales, so you can get to the shop before everything is picked over.